-The CEPAC (bank) will continue to support our projects, funding an electric vehicle, the creation of agroforestry plots on the Petit Saint-Jean Estate, and an alternative mosquito control project that uses no insecticides.
+The CEPAC (bank) will continue to support our projects by funding an electric vehicle, and sponsoring the creation of agroforestry plots on the Petit Saint-Jean Estate, and an alternative mosquito control project that uses no insecticides.

 Grounded in the many common points linking the François Sommer Foundation and the Tour du Valat Foundation, a partnership has been established to develop and promote sustainable hunting practices, and engage in scientific activities that focus on wetland species.

 |Terre de liens and Léa Nature / Jardin BiO foundations support a project to introduce chiropterans (bats) into our organic vineyard at the Petit Saint-Jean Estate, as a crop aid to combat grape worms.

 Since the Mediterranean Wetlands Observatory was set up, the Prince Albert II of Monaco Foundation has helped the Tour du Valat to assess the status and trends of wetlands in the Mediterranean Basin, in particular by developing indicators concerning their water resources and biodiversity.

 |A historically established company in the Camargue, Listel wishes to become increasingly involved in the preservation of this territory.
 As part of its global strategy to enhance the species richness of this very special nature and as part of its ethical approach, it wishes to help safeguard biodiversity in the Camargue.

 |The Lemarchand Foundation is extending its support to the Mediterranean Lagoons Transfer Unit Consortium for three years, to ensure the conservation of coastal wetlands by mobilising a community of stakeholders.
 The main objective of this partnership is to give tools to key players so they can better assess the conservation status of lagoons, raise awareness of the issues, and increase the political will to better preserve them.